The Theory of Funniness

 In conclusion, I’d just like to grumble about how people get excited about a theory and convince themselves that it explains everything.
 A lot of these humor theorists are guilty of that — they’re sure their pet theory is not just the truth, but the whole truth.
 And here, it clearly isn’t.
 There is more than one kind of humor.

 Addendum: Scott Adams, creator of Dilbert, has worked out a systematic theory which he uses for his joke writing: a theory not of the why of humor, but the how.
 He divides humor into six dimensions, and says good jokes are ones that manage to include three or four of them simultaneously, and a joke needs at least two to be funny at all.
 The dimensions are cleverness, cuteness, bizarreness, cruelty, naughtiness, and recognizability.
 The concept of violation applies when something is naughty, cruel, or bizarre, but not when it’s clever or cute or recognizable.
-Incongruity doesn’t do much better; it may sometimes come into play due to cleverness, but the latter two have nothing to do with it.
+Incongruity doesn’t do much better; it may sometimes come into play due to cleverness, but cuteness and recognizability have nothing to do with it, and cruelty and naughtiness only marginally do.

 The recognizability element, by the way, is why successful humor is often sprinkled with pop culture references, and why Friedberg & Seltzer have made tons of money with “parody” movies that do nothing but quote scenes and catchphrases from other films.
 And it’s an aspect that the other theories scarcely recognize at all (and indeed, I never even considered it in my prior writing above).
 Even the evolutionary perspective on humor, which has no problem explaining the importance of cleverness, and not much trouble with cuteness or naughtiness or bizarreness or cruelty either, is left with nothing to say about why people find things funnier if you add references to stuff that’s merely familiar.
 And far from enabling incongruity, this use of familiarity can be antithetical to it.
 If humor is supposed to be surprising and unexpected, why is it aided by mixing in the opposite of surprise?